The History, Evolution & Meaning of the Chypre Perfume and a Review of the Best Chypre Fragrances.

 It has a history spanning more than 4000 years, with the first raw materials being used to make perfume emerging from a Mediterranean perfume factory.
 Many of these raw materials constitute elements of the Chypre family, including wood, rosemary, lavender, bergamot, rosemary, moss and coriander.

-More than 1800 fragrances can today be listed under the Chypre umbrella.
+More than 1800 fragrances can today be listed under the Chypre Perfumes umbrella.

 Go on Vacation with Chypre

-Let your memories travel with a sense of Chypre
+Let your memories travel with a Chypre Perfume

 Cipria & the Olfactive Family of Chypre